leohliao/interview_study_guide/interviewQuestions/javascript-interview-questions.md

 ### Q009.
 Explain how prototype inheritance works
+- *A prototype is a working object instance.*
+- *Objects inherit directly from other objects.*
+- Instances allows for easy selective inheritance and a flat [[Prototype]] delegation hierarchy.
+- Class taxonomies are not an automatic side-effect of prototypal OO.

 ### Q010.
 What do you think of AMD vs CommonJS?
 ### Q011.
 Explain why the following doesn't work as an IIFE: `function foo(){ }();`.
 ### Q012.
 What needs to be changed to properly make it an IIFE?